jeremygu86/AWS_code/UW_BigData220_with Spark/docker_study_notes/docker command mac.md

-# BASICS How Docker Works
+# BASICS How Docker Works with Chinese Notes :)

 Docker is a client-server application.
 Docker Host --> Docker Clinet + Server (including Containers)